asan6602/LetterBoxedSolver/README.md

 * Applied unit testing to verify functionality and as a form of acceptance criteria.
 * The Letterboxed game uses the [Oxford Dictionary of English](https://twitter.com/thegridkid/status/1151191845222998016?lang=en)

-# Improvements
+# Improvements, to do
-* option to solve in more words than 2
+- [ ] continue to clean words
-* continue to clean words
+- [ ] option to solve in more words than 2
-* find a txt file using the Oxford Dictionary of English and read from that one instead
+- [ ] find a txt file using the Oxford Dictionary of English and read from that one instead
-* Convert to Kotlin using intellij
+- [ ] Convert to Kotlin using intellij